bryanthowell-tableau/tableau_tools/README.txt

 ***NOTE: From this point on, things become increasingly experimental and less supported.
 However, I can assure you that many Tableau customers do these very things, and we are constantly working to improve the functionality for making datasources dynamically.

 2.8 Adding an Extract to an Existing Tableau Datasource Adding an extract to a data source is the one place where tableau_tools needs the TableauSDK Python package to be installed.
 The SDK for version 10.4 and before is located at https://onlinehelp.tableau.com/current/api/sdk/en-us/help.htm.
 You must install this package on your own for tableau_tools to be able to do these functions.
+The SDK for version 10.5 and after is called Extract API 2.0 and is located at https://onlinehelp.tableau.com/current/api/extract_api/en-us/help.htm.

 Data Sources created in 10.4 using a TDE can be published to a Tableau 10.5 Server, and will be upgraded to Hyper files on the first refresh.

-Hyper files can be created using the 10.5 Tableau Extract API package (https://onlinehelp.tableau.com/current/api/extract_api/en-us/help.htm).
-At the current time, tableau_tools has not been updated to use this package, but will be at some point.
+As of version 4.4.0, tableau_tools can also create Hyper extracts using the Extract API 2.0 packages.

+NOTE: Only one Tableau Extract API / SDK can be installed to Python's packaging system at a time, since they both use the same tableausdk namespace.
+So you may need to use two different virtual environments installs, one with each SDK package, if you need to generate for both pre and post 10.5 versions of Tableau.

 The SDK / Extract API are used to generate a "blank" or "stub extract", which contains no data and only the minimum amount of fields for the data source to be validated.
 The last step in the process is to publish the data source and refresh it on the Tableau Server.